 This is a collaborative program in Library Science and Information Services between the University of Central Missouri and Murray State University.
 Students can earn an Education Specialist (EdS) and a Doctorate in Education (EdD).
 Admitted students must complete:

-As a student in the Masters of Library Science, School Library Concentration, you will participate in an early practicum (1 credit) course and late practicum (2 credits) course.
+As a student in the Masters of Library Science, School Library Specialization, you may participate in an early practicum (1 credit) course and late practicum (2 credits) course.
 During these courses, you will spend time working within a library with a mentor at the beginning and end of your program.
 These practicum experiences allow you to see how theories, professional standards, and competencies are applied within a real-world setting.
 As part of these experiences, you will complete a portfolio aligned with professional standards (AASL/CAEP, ALA, ACRL, etc.) as evidence of your learning in these courses.

 Librarians must make data-driven decisions to guide practice and improve information services for their community.
 To prepare you to do this, the program includes several research courses: